Lockframe/Firefox-WinUI/README.md

 - Download the files in this repository
 - Install the `spinner-font.tff` font on your system
-- Move the content from the `chrome` folder into your Firefox profile's folder
+- Move the `chrome` folder and `user.js` file into your Firefox profile's folder

-### 3. Configure Firefox Settings
+### 3. Optional Extended Transparency

-#### Required Settings

-Open `about:config` and set these boolean keys to `true`:
-- `browser.tabs.allow_transparent_browser`
-- `svg.context-properties.content.enabled`
-- `widget.transparent-windows`
+Enable the following boolean keys in `about:config` to enable the mica backdrop and acrylic context menus:
 - `widget.windows.mica`
-- `widget.windows.mica.popups` (Optional.
-If you want to use acrylic context menus)

-#### Disable Defaults

-Set these boolean keys to `false`:
-- `browser.startup.blankWindow`
-- `browser.newtabpage.activity-stream.newtabLayouts.variant-a`
-- `browser.newtabpage.activity-stream.newtabLayouts.variant-b`
-- `browser.urlbar.groupLabels.enabled`
+- `widget.windows.mica.popups` (⚠️ Acrylic context menus.
+Requires `uc.winui.acrylic-menus` to be set to `true`)
+- `browser.tabs.allow_transparent_browser` (⚠️ New tab page translucent.
+Can cause issues in some web pages)

-### 4. Optional Customization Tweaks
+### 4. Tweaks

-Enable these boolean keys for additional customizations:
+Create these boolean keys for additional customizations:

 #### Visual Tweaks
 - `uc.winui.rounded-corners`